FHA Loans — 2026

 About This Page

-Written and maintained by the Options Home Loans Team — licensed California mortgage brokers (NMLS #2221613), licensed by the California Department of Financial Protection and Innovation (DFPI).
-Our team has originated FHA loans across California since 2018.
+Written and maintained by the Options Home Loans Team — licensed mortgage brokers (NMLS #2221613).
+Our team has originated FHA loans since 2018.
 This page was last reviewed and updated on May 28, 2026.
 Rate data reflects our wholesale lender network pricing as of the date shown.
 Sources: HUD Mortgagee Letter 2025-22 (2026 FHA loan limits), FHA Single Family Housing Policy Handbook 4000.1, Mortgage Bankers Association, Federal Reserve.